scooterteam00bf/bw-patcher/README.md

 This tool can modify various firmware parameters.
 The specific parameters available depend on the device model and firmware version.

-**WARNING:** Modifying firmware parameters may bypass safety features, void warranties, and create legal liability.
+**WARNING:** Modifying firmware parameters may alter device behavior, void warranties, and create legal liability.
 Users assume all responsibility.

 ## Usage